-Having a master’s degree makes you ineligible to apply to GRFP unless it was followed by a continuous interruption in graduate study of two years or longer; in this case, you would not be eligible because you are already enrolled again in graduate school.
+Having a master’s degree makes you ineligible to apply to GRFP unless it was followed by a continuous interruption in graduate study of at least two consecutive years immediately prior to the application deadline; in this case, you would not be eligible because you are already enrolled again in graduate school.

 The GRF Program Solicitation contains the official guidance regarding eligible fields and programs of study; see Section IV.3.
 Field of Study.